 Medical data and biological samples obtained from transplant patients are collected and managed across Germany with the help of the DZIF Transplant Cohort.
 The data and samples form the basis of scientific studies which investigate the connections between numerous factors influencing an organ’s susceptibility to infection and organ function.
+In March 2023, 2,359 patients were included in the database—with more than 33,557 blood samples and 10,480 other samples such as urine or stool.

 The DZIF Transplant Cohort specially focuses on patients who have received a donor organ or a stem cell transplant.